-Whether you’re soul searching or just looking for a place to unwind and ditch reality, Bali is a spiritual oasis worthy of a visit a handful of times in your life (and believe me – once you’ve been the first time, it is difficult not to return!)
+Whether you’re soul searching or just looking for a place to unwind and ditch reality, Bali is a spiritual oasis.
+Bali is the kind of place you don’t just visit once.
+I have been a handful of times thanks to Bali’s proximity to Australia.
 You can read our full guide to Bali here.

-The capital of Japan, Tokyo has built a name for itself as one of the quirkiest capital cities in the world.
-From cat cafes to robot dance parties, there really isn’t anything that hasn’t been thought of and become an unexpected hit.
+The capital of Japan, Tokyo, has built a name for itself as one of the quirkiest capital cities in the world.
+From cat cafes to robot dance parties, there really isn’t anything that hasn’t been thought of.
+What’s more, the crazier the idea, the more popular it becomes!

-This once sleepy resort town in Cambodia became a tourist hot spot with huge thanks to the Tomb Raider film that was shot on location inside the ancient temples for which the city is known for.
-Angkor Wat is the most famous of the temples, however there are a handful to explore and you can easily spend a day wandering through them.
+This once sleepy resort town in Cambodia became a tourist hot spot with thanks to the Tomb Raider film.
+You may remember the scene where Lara Croft runs through these very temples.
+Angkor Wat is the most famous of the temples, however there are a handful to explore.
+You can easily spend a day wandering through all of them.

 In recent years Bhutan has been building a name for itself as one of the world’s bucket list destinations and one look at this epic scenery will leave little to the imagination as to why this is a photographer’s dream destination.
 This is one of the few remaining countries with no Western influence (i.e. no McDonalds or Starbucks) and is known as the last of the Himalayan Buddhist kingdoms.